Drew Rucinski: Rockford RiverHawks/Aviators

-Los Angeles Angels
+Los Angeles Angels of Anaheim

 On August 6, 2013, Rucinski signed a minor league contract with the Los Angeles Angels organization.
 He finished the year with the High–A Inland Empire 66ers, posting a 1.86 ERA across 5 starts.
 In 2014, Rucinski made 26 starts for the Double–A Arkansas Travelers, logging a 10–6 record and 3.15 ERA with 140 strikeouts in 148 2/3 innings pitched.

 On July 10, 2014, Rucinski was selected to the 40-man roster and promoted to the major leagues for the first time.
 In 3 games for the Angels, he logged a 4.91 ERA with 8 strikeouts in 7 1/3 innings pitched.
 In 2015, Rucinski made the Angels' Opening Day roster, beating out Andrew Heaney and Nick Tropeano.
 He made only 4 appearances for the team, struggling to a 7.71 ERA with 4 strikeouts in 7.0 innings of work.
 On September 1, 2015, Rucinski was designated for assignment following the promotion of Wesley Wright.
 On September 4, he cleared waivers and was sent outright to the Triple–A Salt Lake Bees.
 He elected free agency following the season on November 6.